Senate of Nigeria

 The Senate is the upper chamber of Nigeria's bicameral legislature, the National Assembly.
-The National Assembly (popularly referred to as NASS) is the nation's highest legislature and has the power to make laws, as summarized in chapter one, section four of the 1999 Constitution of Nigeria.
-The Senate consists of 109 senators.
-The 36 states of Nigeria are each divided in 3 senatorial districts, with each district electing one senator using the first-past-the-post electoral system.
-The Federal Capital Territory elects only one senator, also using first-past-the-post.
+The National Assembly (popularly referred to as NASS) is the nation's legislature and has the power to make laws, as summarized in chapter one, section four of the 1999 Constitution of Nigeria.
+The lower chamber is the House of Representatives.

 The President of the Senate is the presiding officer of the Senate, whose chief function is to guide and regulate the proceedings in the Senate.
-The Senate President is third in the Nigerian presidential line of succession.
+The Senate President is second in the Nigerian presidential line of succession.
 He is assisted by the Deputy President of the Senate.
-The current Senate President is Sen. Ahmed Ibrahim Lawan and the current Deputy Senate President is Ovie Omo-Agege, both members of the APC.
-The Senate President and his Deputy are also assisted by principal officers including the Majority Leader, Deputy Majority Leader, Minority Leader, Deputy Minority Leader, Chief Whip, Deputy Chief Whip, Minority Whip, and Deputy Minority Whip.
+The current President is Sen. Godswill Akpabio while the current Deputy President is Sen. Barau Jibrin, both members of the APC.
+The Senate President and his deputy are assisted by principal officers including the Majority Leader, Deputy Majority Leader, Minority Leader, Deputy Minority Leader, Chief Whip, Deputy Chief Whip, Minority Whip, and Deputy Minority Whip.
 In addition, there are 63 Standing Committees in the Senate chaired by Committee Chairmen.

-The lower chamber is the House of Representatives.
+Composition

+The Senate consists of 109 senators.
+The 36 states of Nigeria are each divided into 3 senatorial districts, with each district electing one senator using the first-past-the-post electoral system.
+The Federal Capital Territory elects only one senator at-large, also using first-past-the-post.

+Senators serve a term of four years.
+There are no term limits and senators can remain in the chamber for as long as they are re-elected in general elections.

+The majority party is the party that has a majority of seats, either alone or as the main party of a coalition or caucus.
+If two or more parties are tied, the Senate President's affiliation determines which party becomes the majority party.
+The second largest party is the minority party.